THE-Engineering/export-from-the-ums-import-to-auth0/README.md

   --USERS_EXPORTS_BY_USERS "<USERS EXPORTS BY USERS>"
 ```

-You can _combine_ environment variables with command line arguments, in which case the latter take precedence over the former
+You can _combine_ environment variables with command line arguments (in which case the latter take precedence over the former)

 ## Docker

-Docker must provide the container with _at minimum_ 4GB RAM.
+Docker must provide the container with _at minimum_ 4GB RAM

 ### Building the Docker image